bparanj/coding-skill/_posts/2019-11-07-top-10-mistakes-that-candidates-make-in-a-coding-interview.md

 ---
 layout: post
-title: Top 10 Mistakes Made During Coding Interview Preparation
+title: Top 10 Mistakes Made During the Coding Interview and Preparation
 excerpt: Learn how to overcome the top 10 mistakes.
 Practicing on a computer.
 Not rehearsing behavioral questions.
 Not taking any mock interviews.
 Memorizing solutions to the problems.
 Being silent while solving the problem at the whiteboard.
 Rushing into coding without thinking through the alternatives.
 Sloppy coding.
 Not revising your code.
 Fixing mistakes carelessly and giving up too easily.
 ---

+## Mistakes Made During Interview Preparation

-## Mistake #1 : Coding on a Computer
+### Mistake #1 : Coding on a Computer

 The first mistake is practicing the code on a computer because you feel comfortable.
 In a coding interview, most of the time you won't have a computer.
 You will have a whiteboard or even a piece of paper.
 So practicing in an environment similar to the actual environment is a good preparation tactic.

 You should not practice too much on the computer.
 As you start writing you may find that your handwriting is slow, writing variable names, method signatures and so will take a lot of time.
 Use a pen and paper to practice coding problems.

-## Mistake #2 : Not Rehearsing Behavioral Questions
+### Mistake #2 : Not Rehearsing Behavioral Questions

 The second mistake is not rehearsing for behavioral questions.
 It is important to make a good first impression within the first five minutes.
 The first impression matters a lot.
 You must be able to tell your story in a compelling and interesting way.